 It is very difficult for weekend hunters to be successful at hunting geese.
 Their patterns change daily and many miles must be covered to locate concentrations of birds.
 We have several people scouting and hunting daily and know where the birds are at and what patterns they are following.
 Additionally there is a large amount of expensive equipment needed to be successful.
-The equipment you will be hunting with costs approximately $10,000 and is not practical for the occasional hunter to purchase.
+The equipment you will be hunting with costs thousands of dollars and is not practical for the occasional hunter to purchase.
 Finally, your guides have hundreds of days experience in the field and know how to get the birds in to the decoys.
 There are many variables to deal with when hunting geese and without a lot of experience it is difficult to know what to do in a given situation.

 I have booked a hunt - what happens next?